Instructional Prompts

 - Complex workflows where sequence matters

-- Quality control situations where deviations would be problematic
+- Quality control situations where deviations are problematic

 - Training others on a specific process or approach